home-assistant/home-assistant.io/source/_components/ecobee.markdown

   <img src='{{site_root}}/images/screenshots/ecobee-thermostat-card.png' />
 </p>

-If for whatever reason you delete and re-create your ecobee app at ecobee.com such that your developer api key changes, you will need to delete your /conf/ecobee.conf file.
-You will also need to update the api_key in configuration.yaml (or secrets.yaml).
+If for whatever reason you delete and re-create your ecobee app at ecobee.com such that your developer API key changes, you will need to delete your `/conf/ecobee.conf file`.
+You will also need to update the `api_key:` in the `configuration.yaml` or `secrets.yaml` file.